greenbird/piri/docs/index.md

 ## Goal

-The goal of this library is to make configurable data transformation(mapping) easy and flexible.
-We achieve this by using simple but featurerich json configuration that also acts as a contract between dataprovider(customer) and you.
+The goal of this library is to make JSON to JSON transformation/mapping configurable.
+We achieve this by using a simple but feature-rich JSON configuration which then also acts as a contract.

 ## Features

-* All mapping done with configuration json
+* Mapping with configuration File.
-* Transforms json
+* Transforms JSON
-* Mapping by best effort principle
-* Combine values from different places in input data
+* Combine multiple values to one.
-* Cast values to other types
+* Default values
-* Apply if statements to values to change data
+* If statements
+    * is, contains, not
+* casting
+    * integer, decimal, iso date

 ## Contributing
 Please see [contribute](../contributing)